 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-In the thirtieth year, in the fourth month on the fifth day, while I was among the exiles by the Kebar River, the heavens were opened and I saw visions of God.
+In the thirtieth year, on the fifth day of the fourth month, while I was among the exiles by the K'var River, the heavens were opened, and I saw visions of God.

 He was in captivity for five years in what is now the modern country of Iraq before he saw these visions and began his ministry.
 The Kebar River was a major canal off of the Euphrates River that was used to irrigate the land in that area.
 The exiles were probably there to tend the fields for their captors.
 We notice that he saw "visions of God" but, as we shall see, he did not see the face of God as no man can do so and live.

-On the fifth of the month - it was the fifth year of the exile of King Jehoiachin - the word of the Lord came to Ezekiel the priest, the son of Buzi, by the Kebar River in the land of the Babylonians.
-There the hand of the Lord was upon him.
+On the fifth day of the month, which was during the fifth year of King Y'hoyakhin's exile, the word of ADONAI came to the cohen Yechezk'el son of Buzi, in the land of the Kasdim by the K'var River; there the hand of ADONAI was on him.

 We see from this passage that he was a Levite and that God was with him.
 It must have been obvious to those around him as they mourned in their captivity while God showed up and gave him visions.